microsoft/Accera/docs/Tutorials/Pi3_Cross_Compilation.md

 }
 ```

-The above code creates the `A`, `B`, and `C` matrices and calls the function `hello_matmul_pi3_py` to perform MatMul.
+The code above creates the `A`, `B`, and `C` matrices, and calls the function `hello_matmul_pi3_py` to perform MatMul.

-Now that we have written the code, we compile and link it with the HAT package to create an executable file.
-Save this file to your working directory, in the exact location as `hello_matmul_pi3_generator.py,` and the generated `*.hat` and `*.o` files.
+Now that we have written the code, we will compile and link it with the HAT package to create an executable.
+Save the file to your working directory, in the same location as `hello_matmul_pi3_generator.py` and the generated `*.HAT` and `*.o` files.

 ### Build and run

 #### On the Raspberry Pi 3 device

-For this step, you'll be working with your Raspberry Pi device.
-If your Pi device is accessible over the network, copy `hello_matmul_pi3_runner.cpp`, `hello_matmul_pi3.hat`, and `hello_matmul_pi3.o` using the Unix scp tool or the Windows WinSCP tool [here](https://winscp.net/eng/index.php)., otherwise use a USB thumb drive to transfer files manually.
+For this step, you’ll be working with your Raspberry Pi device.
+If your Pi device is accessible over the network, copy `hello_matmul_pi3_runner.cpp`, `hello_matmul_pi3.HAT`, and `hello_matmul_pi3.o` using the Unix scp tool or the Windows WinSCP tool [here](https://winscp.net/eng/index.php)., otherwise use a USB thumb drive to transfer files manually.
 You do not need to copy the other generated files and folders.

-You also need *gcc*.
-Although it is often installed by default on Raspberry Pi 3 systems, type this for confirmation:
+You will need *gcc*, it is often installed by default on Raspberry Pi 3 systems, but to confirm type:

 ```shell
 sudo apt-get install -y gcc
 ```

-This has been verified with "Raspbian GNU/Linux 9 (stretch)" and gcc<4:6.3.0-4> and should work with subsequent versions.
+This has been verified with "Raspbian GNU/Linux 9 (stretch)" and gcc<4:6.3.0-4>, and should work with subsequent versions.
-Now, you can run the following commands to build and run.
+Then you can run the following commands to build and run.

 ```shell
 gcc hello_matmul_pi3_runner.cpp hello_matmul_pi3.o -o hello_matmul_pi3_runner